kumaraankit/sql-concepts-examples/README.md

 The SQL WHERE clause can be combined with the SELECT statement to output only certain rows, based on if they meet certain conditions:

 **Syntax**

 SELECT column1, column2, ...
 FROM table_name WHERE condition;

+# AND

+AND is a logical operator in SQL that allows you to select only rows that satisfy two conditions.

+**Syntax**